seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 already had and this file had never cited (map inv.
 30).
 Nothing here is new analysis, nothing here tunes anything, and no threshold is added: what arrives is the means to obey four rules that were already written, and were already right.

+**Revision 2026-09-03-b is the second half of `-a` and exists because the first half was incomplete in a way only a run could show.** `-a` named the structural file and wired the regime word to it; the first run under it found the file, computed `БЫЧИЙ` off the `btc` row with the trend measure at 1.44 against a threshold of 0.6, correctly withdrew three shorts that a judged `ПЕРЕГРЕТ` had licensed the evening before — and then refused all thirty coins with one sentence about the day's extreme, on a window the regime had just declared the wrong one. **Every rule the run obeyed was obeyed correctly.** The anti-chase test named no window, the retest entry named no computation, and nothing anywhere required the list to be refused one coin at a time, so a correct run with a correct regime and a readable structural file produced an empty `ЖДАТЬ` field. `-b` gives those three their computation and their record and adds nothing else: **no threshold is introduced, no filter is loosened, and no rule here obliges a run to publish anything.** What it obliges is that a refusal be constructed before it is stated.
+A market-wide condition may set the side; it may not stand in for a coin-level decision that was never taken.

 **One finding of the same audit is deliberately NOT repaired here, because it is not this file's.** The run executed from a harness worktree branch rather than from `main`, which